Cohomology-Developed Matrices -- constructing families of weighing matrices and automorphism actions: -developed matrices

 The last observation on cocyclic matrices is that if we modify the definition of cocyclic matrices by a certain diagonal equivalence, then the complex space spanned by all modified cocyclic matrices with respect to a given 2-cocycle $\omega$ is closed under matrix multiplication and defines a matrix algebra of dimension $|G|$. \begin{defn} A \emph{modified} cocyclic matrix with respect to $G$ and a 2-cocycle $\omega$ is a matrix of the form $K\circ C'(\omega)$, where $K$ is $G$-invariant, and $C'(\omega)_{x,y}=\omega(x^{-1},y)/\omega(y^{-1},y).$ \end{defn} So a modified cocyclic matrix is just a cocyclic matrix multiplied on the right by the diagonal matrix $\diag(\omega(y^{-1},y)^*)$.
 We have

 \begin{lem} Let $A$ be a modified cocyclic matrix.
 Then for any $g\in G$, $gA=L(g)AL(g)^*$ for a \emph{diagonal} $L(g)$ depending only on $\omega$. \end{lem}

 \begin{proof} This is a similar computation to \eqref{autc}, and we get that\\ $L(g)=\diag(\omega(x^{-1},g))$. \end{proof} In particular $A$ is invariant under the $(P,P)$-action defined by $P(g)=L(g)p_X(g)$ (To be more precise, $P$ can be lifted to a true homomorphism on $\widetilde{G}$).
+The details are left to the reader.
 As a corollary we get

 \begin{thm} The complex space spanned by all modified cocyclic matrices with respect to a specific $\omega$ is a $\mathbb C^*$-algebra of dimension $|G|$. \end{thm}